Macy’s (NYSE:M) Releases FY 2022 Earnings Guidance

 Insider Activity

-In other Macy’s news, SVP Paul Griscom sold 2,868 shares of the company’s stock in a transaction dated Wednesday, August 31st.
-The shares were sold at an average price of $17.43, for a total value of $49,989.24.
-Following the completion of the sale, the senior vice president now directly owns 4,688 shares of the company’s stock, valued at approximately $81,711.84.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 0.58% of the company’s stock.
+In other Macy’s news, SVP Paul Griscom sold 2,868 shares of the stock in a transaction on Wednesday, August 31st.
+The stock was sold at an average price of $17.43, for a total transaction of $49,989.24.
+Following the completion of the transaction, the senior vice president now directly owns 4,688 shares of the company’s stock, valued at $81,711.84.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+0.58% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently added to or reduced their stakes in the company.
-Raymond James Financial Services Advisors Inc. boosted its stake in Macy’s by 7.2% in the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 44,210 shares of the company’s stock valued at $1,077,000 after acquiring an additional 2,981 shares during the last quarter.
-US Bancorp DE boosted its stake in Macy’s by 7.2% in the first quarter.
-US Bancorp DE now owns 18,576 shares of the company’s stock valued at $452,000 after acquiring an additional 1,244 shares during the last quarter.
-Natixis Advisors L.P. boosted its stake in Macy’s by 34.4% in the first quarter.
-Natixis Advisors L.P. now owns 28,563 shares of the company’s stock valued at $696,000 after acquiring an additional 7,317 shares during the last quarter.
-APG Asset Management N.V. purchased a new position in Macy’s in the first quarter valued at about $1,482,000.
-Finally, Great West Life Assurance Co.
-Can boosted its stake in Macy’s by 13.9% in the first quarter.
-Great West Life Assurance Co.
-Can now owns 219,731 shares of the company’s stock valued at $5,550,000 after acquiring an additional 26,827 shares during the last quarter.
+A number of large investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. boosted its holdings in shares of Macy’s by 5.7% in the first quarter.
+Vanguard Group Inc. now owns 30,550,118 shares of the company’s stock worth $744,202,000 after acquiring an additional 1,642,941 shares during the period.
+State Street Corp boosted its holdings in shares of Macy’s by 3.5% in the third quarter.
+State Street Corp now owns 10,129,020 shares of the company’s stock worth $160,327,000 after acquiring an additional 339,217 shares during the period.
+Arrowstreet Capital Limited Partnership boosted its holdings in shares of Macy’s by 27.1% in the first quarter.
+Arrowstreet Capital Limited Partnership now owns 10,106,073 shares of the company’s stock worth $246,184,000 after acquiring an additional 2,155,936 shares during the period.
+Renaissance Technologies LLC boosted its holdings in shares of Macy’s by 126.2% in the first quarter.
+Renaissance Technologies LLC now owns 3,796,764 shares of the company’s stock worth $92,489,000 after acquiring an additional 2,118,174 shares during the period.
+Finally, FMR LLC raised its position in shares of Macy’s by 5.8% in the second quarter.
+FMR LLC now owns 1,265,269 shares of the company’s stock worth $23,180,000 after buying an additional 69,472 shares in the last quarter.
 85.57% of the stock is owned by institutional investors.

 Macy’s Company Profile